SimonBuusJensen/OpenTrench3D/README.md

 <img width="8873" alt="results-fine-tuning-evaluation" src="https://github.com/SimonBuusJensen/OpenTrench3D/assets/32246995/07a3b7d6-d40a-4d72-9a44-29141b208fdf">

 ### Qualitative results
-Here we compare the inference of a PointNeXt model trained on Water Area 1-4, a PointNeXt models trained on 1 and 10 samples from Heat Area 1 and a pre-trained and fine-tuned PointNeXt models fine-tuned on 1 and 10 samples:
+Here we compare the inference of a PointNeXt model trained on Water Area 1-4, a PointNeXt model trained on 1 and 10 samples from Heat Area 1 and a pre-trained and fine-tuned PointNeXt models fine-tuned on 1 and 10 samples:

 ![qualitative-results](https://github.com/SimonBuusJensen/OpenTrench3D/assets/32246995/022c34f1-7543-413e-837d-5253ef798b2d)